-Lack of alternatives drives teenagers to drink, study warnsApril 18th, 2013 in Health /
+Lack of alternatives drives teenagers to drink, study warnsApril 18, 2013 in Medicine & Health / Health

 (Medical Xpress)—A focus on alcohol-related entertainment in the North East normalises binge drinking among young people, a new study has found.